TheoKondak/kanban-board/documentation.md

 ## Packages Used

 This project has several dependencies.
-To find an exhaustive list please check `package.json`, `dependencies` and `devDependencies`.
+To find an exhaustive list please check `package.json, `dependencies`, and `devDependencies`.

 ### Axios

 Axios is the industry standard when it comes to HTTP requests.
-There are alternative methods querying data, like [React Query](https://react-query-v3.tanstack.com/), but the project is simple and straightforward at this stage, so there is no need for it.
+There are alternative methods of querying data, like [React Query](https://react-query-v3.tanstack.com/), but the project is simple at this stage, so there is no need for it.

 ### React

 React, is considered the golden standard for developing web applications.
 It's well tested, well maintained with a huge ecosystem of other libraries that work out of the box with it.
-To create the app, I used Vite instead of react for [several reasons](https://vitejs.dev/guide/why.html).
+To create the app, I used Vite instead of CRA for [several reasons](https://vitejs.dev/guide/why.html).

 ### React Router